kmontag/modeStep/README.md

 ### SoftStep 2

 No presets or special configuration are required on the SoftStep.
-The controller will be placed into Hosted Mode.
+The controller will be placed into hosted mode.

 ## Intro